-WordPress uses an XML-RPC interface which allows users to post to a WordPress website through popular Weblog clients.
-WordPress supports the Blogger API, MetaWeblog API, Movable Type API, and the Pingback API.
-This functionality can be further extended by WordPress plugins.
-WordPress XML-RPC also allows attackers to exploit WordPress website so that exploited WordPress websites can be used as a platform to launch attacks through pingback exploits.
+WordPress uses an XML-RPC interface, allowing users to post to a WordPress website through popular Weblog clients.
+WordPress supports the Blogger API, MetaWeblog API, Movable Type API, and Pingback API.
+WordPress plugins can further extend this functionality.
+WordPress XML-RPC also allows attackers to exploit WordPress websites so that exploited WordPress websites can be used as a platform to launch attacks through pingback exploits.

-What is Pingback and How it Works?The Pingback is a built-in linkback functionality that can be used to receive notification when someone links to your blog posts.
-When you enable the pingback in your WordPress website and you post a content that links to another website, an XML-RPC request is sent to other website which will automatically pingback to the source website to verify whether the incoming link is live or not.
-The whole process will go like following:
+Pingback is a built-in linkback functionality that can be used to receive a notification when someone links to your blog posts.
+When you enable the pingback in your WordPress website and post content that links to another website, an XML-RPC request is sent to another website which will automatically pingback to the source website to verify whether the incoming link is live or not.

-- We have published a post to our blog.
+- We published a post on our blog.

-- You publish a post on your blog with link to one of our blog.
+- You publish a post on your blog with a link to one of our blogs.

 - Your blogging platform will automatically send us a pingback.

 - Our blogging platform will receive the pingback.

 It will automatically go to your blog to verify that the link is present there.

 - Now, we can display your pingback as a comment on our blog.